juliacarbajal/french_phonologizer/README.md

 * **recoded_L_D_S_E.txt**: Phonological transcription of the corpus with liaison + liquid deletion + schwa insertion + enchainement.

 ## To Do
-* Fix cases of six, dix, neuf (should transform into siz, diz, neuv before vowels).
 * Fix problem with "i(l) s ont".
 * Turn phonological rules into modules, merge with recode.py and give options of which modules to run.